ruslan-hut/b2b-portal/api_documentation.md

             {
               "uid": "order-123", // Optional for create, required for update "user_uid": "user-456",
-              "status": "pending",
-              "total": 5000.0,
+              "status": "draft", // Can be "draft", "new", "confirmed", "processing" "total": 5000.0,
               "shipping_address": "123 Main St",
               "billing_address": "123 Main St",
-              "comment": "Please deliver after 5 PM" // Optional }
+              "comment": "Please deliver after 5 PM", // Optional "items": [
+                {
+                  "product_uid": "prod-789",
+                  "quantity": 2,
+                  "price": 1000,
+                  "discount": 0,
+                  "total": 2000.0
+                }
               ]
             }
+          ]
+        }
         ```
     *   **Response:** Array of created/updated order UIDs
+    *   **Behavior Based on Status:**
+        - **`status: "draft"`**: Saves cart without validation or allocations
+        - **`status: "new"`**: Validates stock and creates allocations (user confirmed)
+        - **Other statuses**: Will return error - only "draft" or "new" allowed from frontend
+    *   **Note:**
-    *   **Note:** The `comment` field is optional and can be used to store additional notes about the order
+        - The `comment` field is optional and can be used to store additional notes about the order
+        - Stock validation uses available quantity (CRM quantity - allocated quantity)
+        - Creates product allocation records automatically for "new" orders
+        - Frontend can only create with "draft" or "new" status
+    *   **Example Workflow:**
+        1. Create order with `status: "draft"` to save cart → No allocation
+        2. Create order with `status: "new"` to confirm → Allocation created
+        3. CRM changes to "processing" → Allocation exists
+        4. CRM changes to "confirmed" → Allocation deleted

 #### List Orders
 *   **GET** `/order`